leejoonli/code-every-day/log.md

 ## Thoughts

 Went over more basics of C#.
 Type conversion (implicit: byte->int depending on the value of byte it will add zeros to compensate for the lack of memory, explicit: int->byte will likely cause memory leak, and non-compatible types: str->int will need either Convert class in the System namespace or a parsing function which is included but I forgot the syntax) and operators.
 The operators look exactly like other programming languages.
 Mentioned bitwise operators but did not go in depth.

+# Day 86 (4/30/2022)

+## Codewars

+Did a codewars challenge today.
+The challenge was to validate if a given string input is an IP address.
+Leading zeros are considered false.

+## Thoughts

+Did not know how to do this the Python way.
+Did a loop and conditionals to check for edge cases.
+Some of the other answers seem intense.